 5 Safety Tips for Female Solo Travelers: In Turbulent Times:

-Stay clear of political protests, and avoid a stay in the local jail.
+Don’t wander into political protests to avoid a stay in the local jail.

 - In countries experiencing political unrest, it is hard to know when a crowd will become violent.
 If you choose to be a spectator, give yourself room to get away.